Shiori1203/hello-world/README.md

 Day 28: 23/12/2017

 Today's Progress:
 Just added profile pic on About Me and tried to implement bootstrap grid system but it doesn't work.
-No GIF to apload for today :O
+No GIF to upload for today :O

+Day 29: 28/12/2017 (Portfolio day5)

+Today's Progress:
+Added a Bootstrap card on the portfolio section.
+Arranged "border-radius" but still doesn't look great.
+XD